kovidgoyal/calibre/manual/edit.rst

 This tool allows you to automatically move all files into sub-folders based on their types.
 Access it via :guilabel:`Tools->Arrange into folders`.
-Note that this tool only changes how the files are arranged inside the EPUB, it does not change how they are displayed in the File Browser.
+Note that this tool only changes how the files are arranged inside the EPUB, it does not change how they are displayed in the File browser.

 Importing files in other e-book formats as EPUB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^